-- reimbursement for health and fitness memberships and programs in an amount of up to \$12,500 per year; - reimbursement for supplemental life and/or disability insurance in an amount of up to \$12,500 per year; - reimbursement of certain costs of the executive's spouse and dependent children to accompany the executive on qualifying business trips in an amount of up to \$25,000 per year. - an annual vehicle allowance of \$15,000; and - · charitable matching contributions in an amount of up to \$12,500 per year.
+- reimbursement for health and fitness memberships and programs and/or supplemental life and/or disability insurance in an aggregate amount of up to \$12,500 per year; - reimbursement of certain costs of the executive's spouse and dependent children to accompany the executive on qualifying business trips in an amount of up to \$25,000 per year; - an annual vehicle allowance of \$15,000; and - · charitable matching contributions in an amount of up to \$12,500 per year.

-We believe the benefits and perquisites described above are necessary and appropriate to provide a competitive compensation package to our senior executives, including our NEOs.
+We believe the benefits and perquisites described above are necessary and appropriate to provide a competitive compensation package to our NEOs.